 Prevention remains the best method of dealing with cluster flies, as it is challenging to remove them from the home once they find a place to overwinter.
 Exclusion works best, so homeowners should take care to seal cracks around windows, doors, siding, utility pipes, behind chimneys, and similar locations.
 Replacing damaged window screens also helps to prevent a cluster fly infestation.

-Get Rid of Them
+How to Get Rid of Them Naturally

 If cluster flies are already inside the house, the simplest remedy is to vacuum them up.
 It may be necessary to do this again over several days because they will come out any time the temperature goes up.